zachgerhart/lesson-hider-directive/README.md

 Think through Angular's built in directives such as ng-repeat or ng-options.
 These are used with the `'A'` restriction because they are passed as attributes to existing elements.
 Directives as classes are less commonly seen and should not be used as they are being phased out of angular.
 So for now, let us just restrict our lessonHider directive to only be an Element.
 ​
 ## Step 3: Adding functionality
 So far our directive is displaying some text, but it isn't doing much else, so lets bring it up a level!
-Inside your lessonCtrl let's add an array of lessons to your $scope.
+Inside your `lessonCtrl` let's add an array of lessons to your `$scope`.
 Give the lessons array these values:
 ​
 ```javascript
 ['Services', 'Routing', 'Directives', 'Review', 'Firebase', 'No server project', 'Node', 'Express', 'Mongo'];